jakubriegel/big-store-wti/README.md

 ## About
 ### Motivation
-Modern systems often require strict time constraints to be met to assure desired quality of service or SLA.
+Modern systems often require strict time constraints to be met in order to assure desired quality of service or SLA.
 This specifically applies to many distributed systems, online machine learning and end user solutions.
 With a great scale come immersive amounts of data.
 Storage access can be a bottleneck for every application.
 A reliable resolution of this problem may lead to a gigantic improvement of performance in all kind of large-scale solutions.
 Big Store aims to be a POC in a way to fighting these problems.

 ### General assumptions
 Several assumptions about data can be made, that applies to a great part of modern use cases: